Use of child suicide bombers by Palestinian militant groups

 As part of the Arab–Israeli conflict, especially during the Second Intifada from 2000 to 2005, Palestinian militant groups used children for suicide bombings.
 Minors were sometimes used as messengers and couriers, and according to Israeli sources as fighters.
 The involvement of children in armed conflict was condemned by international human rights organizations.
 Amnesty International noted, "Palestinian armed groups have repeatedly shown total disregard for... the right to life, by deliberately targeting Israeli civilians and by using Palestinian children in armed attacks," and that, "Children are susceptible to recruitment by manipulation... including a desire to avenge relatives or friends killed by the Israeli army."

 Background

-According to Haaretz' Hebrew edition, a Shabak report published on September 26, 2004, stated that from September 2000 to September 2004, 292 Palestinian children had been involved in terrorism.
+According to Haaretz, a Shin Bet report published on September 26, 2004, stated that from September 2000 to September 2004, 292 Palestinian children were arrested on suspicion of involvement in terrorism.

 According to the Palestinian Human Rights Monitoring Group, in the Second Intifada, children were used as "messengers and couriers, and in some cases as fighters and suicide bombers in attacks on Israeli soldiers and civilians" during the Second Intifada.
 Fatah, Hamas, Palestinian Islamic Jihad Movement and the Popular Front for the Liberation of Palestine have all been implicated in involving children in this way.
 The issue was brought to world attention after a widely televised incident in which a mentally handicapped Palestinian teenager, Hussam Abdo, was disarmed at an Israeli checkpoint.